MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-subsequent-computers.md

 3. Click Dynamics GP.

     The installation program verifies that your system has the minimum operating system required to run Dynamics GP.
-If your system does not meet requirements, the installation won’t continue.
+If your system does not meet requirements, the installation won't continue.

 4. Select the primary country or region where you do business in the Country/ Region Selection window.
 Click Next.